Skip to content

 Home is the fastest path into useful work:

-- recent project chats let users return to active work without a separate overview page
+• recent conversations in the active workspace let users resume work without a separate overview page

 Submitting from Home creates or activates an OpenCode session and routes directly into Chat.
 Home should not accumulate status dashboards or secondary workflow-monitoring cards.